Villa De Leyva

 This quaint and cobble-stoned street with whitewashed buildings was established in 1572 by Hernan Suarez de Villalobos who named the town after his boss, Andres Diaz Venero de Leyva, who’s also the first president of the New Kingdom of Granada.
-Located only about three hours from the capital city, with dry climate, and being one of the safest towns besides Salento, Guatape, Jardin and a few more, it’s a perfect weekend or holiday gateway places.

-This place had been on our travel bucket list ever since we arrived in Colombia, and after a year had passed since our failed attempt last year with William, we finally made it.
-Last year after visiting La Candelaria, we planned on staying two nights during the weekend, but due to the long holiday that’s happening on that week, when we got to the bus terminal, it was super crowded, and we couldn’t get our ride.
-This time though, even though there’s fair and festival in honour of Virgin del Carmen took place in Villa de Leyva, it was easy to get seats on the bus.
+Last year after visiting La Candelaria, we planned on staying two nights during the weekend, but due to the long holiday that’s happening that week, when we got to the bus terminal, it was super crowded, and we couldn’t get our ride.

 On Friday afternoon, I walked to Mike’s workplace located at Parque 93, roughly 4.3km away from our home.
 Earlier on, Mike told me to get a taxi once I arrived at our meeting point – The BBC Parque 93.
 However, I was running a little bit late because I’d underestimated my capability to walk that distance with a backpack.
-When I arrived, Mike had already stood on the roadside and try getting a taxi.
-Thankfully, it was easy to get one.
-The traffic was terrible in the town centre, but gradually getting better once we got closer to the terminal, and the thirty-five minutes ride cost 12,800COP.

-Getting a Bus to Villa De Leyva
+Bus from Bogota to Villa De Leyva

 Satélite del Norte Terminal – Valle De Tenza Counter